-The Medium-Term Notes (EMTN) program is updated annually the last being in December 2018 when, its maximum aggregate amount was increased up to EUR 15,000,000 thousand.
+The Medium-Term Notes (EMTN) program has a term of a year and the last update of the program has been in December 2018, maintaining its maximum aggregate amount to EUR 15,000,000 thousand.

 The Company also holds a Euro Commercial Paper (ECP) program entered during the year 2010, with a maximum amount disposed at each moment of EUR 1,000,000 thousand.